 The gardens demonstrate that it is possible to conserve water and have an attractive landscape at the same time.
 By using water meters, we have found that our WEL gardens use about 65 to 75 percent less water than an average lawn of similar size.

-California is considered a "Mediterranean" climate because of its cool, wet winters and hot, dry summers.
+California is considered to be a “Mediterranean” climate because of its cool, wet winters and hot dry summers.
 Plants in this garden are naturally adapted to this weather type, needing less water and care than many water-loving nursery selections.
-They display characteristics that enable them to defend themselves against summer drought and lean soils.
-This distinctive climate pattern is also found parts of Australia, central Chile, and South Africa.
+The Welcome Garden displays plants that can defend themselves against summer drought and lean soils yet are key plants for a year-round attractive landscape.

-This walk is filled with herbaceous (non-woody) perennials, grasses and bulbs that bloom at different times, providing changing seasonal interest.
-Perennials live for 3 or more years, most of which die back to the ground at the end of the growing season.
+This area is filled with herbaceous (non-woody) perennials, grasses and bulbs that bloom at different times, providing changing seasonal interest.
+Perennials live for three or more years, many die back to the ground at the end of the growing season.

 These plants are commonly found in the nursery trade, but survive on lower amounts of water than customarily assumed.
-A permeable concrete walk and patio are set off by overhead vines and colorful blooms.
+A permeable concrete walk and patio is set off by the colorful blooms.